gatsbyjs/gatsby/packages/gatsby-plugin-remove-trailing-slashes/README.md

 # gatsby-plugin-remove-trailing-slashes

-This plugin simply removes your project's paths.
+This plugin simply removes trailing slashes from your project's paths.
 For example, `yoursite.com/about/` becomes `yoursite.com/about`.

 ## Usage